google/wireit/README.md

 all scripts that are already running are allowed to finish, but new scripts are not started.

 In some situations a different behavior may be better suited.
-There is an additional mode, which you can set with the `WIREIT_FAILURES` environment variable.
+There are 2 additional modes, which you can set with the `WIREIT_FAILURES` environment variable.
 Note that Wireit always ultimately exits with a non-zero exit code if there was a failure, regardless of the mode.